Anthony Brockholls

 Major Anthony Brockholls (or Brockholst) (c.
-1656 – August 29, 1723) was and English born Commander-in-Chief (1677-8) and then acting Governor (1681-2) of New York.
+1656 – August 29, 1723) was an English born Commander-in-Chief (1677–78) and then acting Governor (1681–82) of New York.

 Career

 In 1677, he received a special commission as Commander-in-Chief and when Sir Edmund Andros fled the Province of New York, he became the acting Governor of New York due to his seniority on the New York Executive Council.
 During Leisler's Rebellion in New York, Brockholls was denounced as "a rank Papist," and had a price set on his head by the then acting-Governor of that Colony, Jacob Leisler.

 In June 1681, while acting as Governor of New York, Brockholst presided over a special court that appointed Captain John Youngs (son of John Youngs), High sheriff of Yorkshire to give a petition to the Duke of York for the privilege of setting up a general assembly in the Province of New York.
 Upon Governor Dongan's arrive in 1683, the petition was granted and the first assembly of New York began in October 1683.

 In March 1689, during the wars with the Abenaki Indians on the English fort at Pemaquid, Fort Charles, then the easternmost outpost of colonial Massachusetts (present-day Bristol, Maine), he commanded thirty-six men at the Siege of Pemaquid.